How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 5. Invest in a paid identity theft protection service

-Securely Store Important Documents
+Store Important Documents in a Secure Location

-It’s important to store any documents containing your child’s SSN—such as their Social Security card or adoption paperwork—in a secure location like a filing cabinet, a home safe, or even a safe deposit box at a bank.
-Physical documents can easily get lost, stolen, or accessed by unauthorized individuals if not properly secured.
-By keeping these documents locked, you significantly reduce the risk of someone stealing your child’s SSN through these materials.
+Store any documents containing your child’s SSN—such as their Social Security card or adoption paperwork—in a secure location like a filing cabinet, a home safe, or even a safe deposit box at a bank.

 Limit SSN Sharing

-Only share your child’s SSN when necessary, like when enrolling your child in school or extracurricular activities or for tax purposes.
-Always inquire about the reasons behind the SSN requirement and the possibility of using alternative methods of identification.
 The more the SSN is shared, the greater the risk of it being compromised or mishandled.
-By limiting sharing, you’re minimizing the opportunities for identity thieves to obtain this number.
+By limiting sharing, you’re minimizing the opportunities for identity criminals to obtain this number.

-Regularly Monitor Credit Reports
+Monitor Credit Reports Regularly

 1. Equifax